 This stage comes down to two very different, but very important parts of the process – logistics and tasting.

-Testing is a critical part of the coffee process and multiple samples are taken from both the exporter and the roaster to track the quality of the coffee at each step.
-These samples are used to ensure the coffee that was chosen at the beginning of the process is the same at the end of the process (we’ll take a closer look at sampling later).
+In this part of the process, multiple samples are taken from both the exporter and the roaster to track the quality of the coffee at each step.
+In this, there are minimum of four tests by the roasting team to ensure the coffee's profile is not compromised in any process.

-Once the coffee reaches our roasting facility in North Little Rock, Arkansas, it is sampled again to make sure the coffee meets the original tasting sample.
+Once the coffee reaches our roasting facility in North Little Rock, Arkansas, it goes through testing and is prepped for roasting.

 Logistics are key throughout this entire process to make sure both parties (the exporter and the roaster) are pleased with the coffee.
 The logistics team is responsible for paperwork and timing at every step as hundreds of thousands of pounds are transported across the globe to make your delicious Westrock Coffee.